davideloba/daliMaster/README.md

 # daliMaster

-This is an Arduino™ library to control your DALI lamps with the brand new [daliMaster](https://www.ebay.it/itm/254085058149) shield, with buit-in DALI bus power supply system.
+This is an Arduino™ library to control your DALI lamps with the brand new [daliMaster](https://www.ebay.it/itm/254085058149) shield, with built-in DALI bus power supply system.
 B:boom::boom:m!

 ## Description